 On 29 August 2014, Metra and Telstra Holding Singapore Pte.
-Ltd. established PT Teltranet Application Solutions ("Teltranet").
-Metra's share ownership in Teltranet is 51%, Metra has no control in determining the financial and operating policies of Teltranet, recorded as ownership in associates.
+Ltd. established PT Teltranet Application Solutions, currently become PT Digital Application Solutions ("Digiserve").
+Metra's share ownership in Teltranet is 51%, Metra has no control in determining the financial and operating policies of Teltranet, hence recorded as ownership in associates.